qmarcelle/final-cp-turbo/docs/development.md

 # 💻 Development Guide

+*Your daily development companion*

 This guide covers day-to-day development workflows, coding standards, and best practices for the Consumer Portals project.

+> **New to development?** Don't worry!
+This guide explains not just *what* to do, but *why* we do it.
+Each pattern has a purpose - we'll explain both.
+>
+> **Already experienced?** Feel free to skim for our specific patterns and jump to the sections you need.

 ## Development Workflow